Neville Gruzman: Career as a teacher

 Gruzman began teaching at the University of New South Wales in the 1960s with a number of contemporary modernist architects such as Bill Lucas and Harry Howard.
-He became an Adjunct Professor and, as a critic of shortening teaching hours and increasing class size, was known for using Saturdays and public holidays to give extra classes to his students at his own home.
+He became an adjunct professor and, as a critic of shortening teaching hours and increasing class size, was known for using Saturdays and public holidays to give extra classes to his students at his own home.
 In 2002 he established two student awards at the Faculty of the Built Environment, both for the best use of urban design in architecture.
 In his studio practise, beginning from the 1950s, he also employed and trained many notable Sydney architects, including Pritzker Prize winner Glenn Murcutt.

 Portrait and memoirs

 In 1970, Gruzman was the subject of the winning entry for the Archibald Prize, painted by Eric Smith.
 Gruzman sat for Smith several times, and commissioned Smith to contribute mosaics and stained glass for buildings he designed, including the South Head and District Synagogue in Rose Bay, as well as paintings Smith produced for the houses of his clients.
+Eric Smith later painted Gruzman's client and gallery owner Rudy Komon in 1981, again winning the Archibald Prize.

 Most of Gruzman's houses were photographed by Max Dupain and David Moore.

-Gruzman's memoirs, incorporated into a book written by Philip Goad and featuring many of the Dupain and Moore photographs, was published posthumously in 2006 by Thames & Hudson.
+Gruzman's memoirs, incorporated into a book written by Philip Goad and featuring many of the Dupain and Moore photographs, was published posthumously in 2006 by Craftsman House.

 Honours

+An exhibition of Gruzman’s work was held at the RAIA NSW Chapter in 1983, and a retrospective was held in 1992 at the Rex Irwin Gallery in Sydney.

 Gruzman was appointed a Member of the Order of Australia (AM) in the 1985 Australia Day Honours.

-The Margot and Neville Gruzman Award for Urban Design in Architecture was named after Gruzman due to his commitment in teaching at the University of New South Wales.
+The Margot and Neville Gruzman Award for Urban Design in Architecture was named after Gruzman acknowledging his commitment to teaching of architecture and urban design at the University of New South Wales.
+The award is given to the best fourth year student, and an award for best final year architecture student whose design studio project best recognises the importance of urban design in architecture.